posl/sugihara_record_resolver/README.md

 # sugihara_record_resolver

+## Recommended System Requirements
+Mac OS X
+Java SE 17 (or higher)
+Git environment

 ## Directory Structure
-WARNING!
 This project requires another directory where this repository should be cloned into.
+However, the commands must be run in the top directory of this clone.
 ```
 .
-├── (clone of this repository)
+├── (clone of this repository) <- Please set this directory as your workspace.
 │   ├── data
 │   │   ├── commitDifference
 │   │   ├── dataset_spec